Dr Emily Ollman-Hirt

 I am a practising Counselling Psychologist and Psychotherapist with fifteen years of experience working within the NHS and private sector.
 I am a member of the British Psychological Society and United Kingdom Council for Psychotherapists and I abide by their code of ethics.

 I have worked in the mental health field for the past fifteen years working with adults, couples and families.
 I specialise in psychological health during the perinatal period, as well as working with couples who have experienced pregnancy loss, infertility or other reproductive trauma.
 In working with adults who are not parents, I may still apply my knowledge of developmental psychology to help you to understand how your earliest experiences of relationship might be impacting upon your current day to day life.

-Due to a broad training background, I have a grounding in various different approaches to psychotherapy, which allows me to be flexible in how I work with each individual client.
+Due to a broad training background, I have grounding in various different approaches, which allows me to be flexible in how I works with each individual:

 Training, qualifications & experience

 I am a qualified and accredited Counselling Psychologist and an Integrative Psychotherapist, registered with the BPS and the UKCP.

 I have worked in the mental health field for the past fifteen years.
 This includes working in a busy London primary care psychology service for adults; with looked after children in residential settings, within an NHS in-patient unit and currently within a community parent-infant psychotherapy service.

 I am trained in the delivery of CBT therapy (cognitive behaviour therapy) which is recommended by NICE guidelines for the treatment of mild depression, anxiety disorders and panic.

 Registered / Accredited

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.